 When should I buy golf travel insurance?

-Buy golf travel insurance immediately after booking your trip to qualify for pre-existing condition waivers and maximum cancellation protection.
+Buy golf travel insurance immediately after booking your trip to qualify for pre-existing condition waivers and maximum cancellation coverage.

 How We Evaluated Golf Travel Insurance

-Providers Analyzed: AXA, Tin Leg, BHTP, IMglobal, World Nomads, Travelex, Seven Corners, Generali Global Assistance, Travel Guard, Allianz Travel Insurance, World Trips, Travel Insured, and Nationwide.
+Providers analyzed: AXA, Tin Leg, BHTP, IMG, World Nomads, Travelex, Seven Corners, Generali Global Assistance, Travel Guard, Allianz Travel Insurance, World Trips, Travel Insured and Nationwide.

-Golf-Specific Evaluation: Plans were specifically assessed on golf benefits, including lost rounds coverage, sports equipment rental, equipment delay protection, and tournament fee coverage under trip cancellation.
+Golf-specific evaluation: We assessed plans on golf benefits, including lost rounds coverage, sports equipment rental, equipment delay coverage and tournament fee coverage under trip cancellation.

-Data Sources: Coverage details from providers' official policy documents and certificates.
-Premium pricing from quotes obtained in August 2024 for one 30-year-old traveler on a seven-day trip to Australia (October 1-7) with $2,500 in trip costs.
+Data sources: Coverage details from providers' official policy documents and certificates.
+Premium pricing from quotes obtained in August 2024 for one 30-year-old traveler on a seven-day trip to Australia (Oct.
+1 to 7) with $2,500 in trip costs.

 Limitations: Coverage options and pricing may vary by state.
 Premium quotes reflect point-in-time pricing and may change based on purchase date and specific destinations.